-- 7. Clause (c) of subparagraph (vi) of paragraph (3) of subdivision (c) of section 52.21 of the Regulations of the Commissioner of Education is amended to read as follows: - (c) Candidates shall have completed successfully the New York State assessment for school district leadership, except that the candidate shall be exempt from such assessment for program completion and for the institutional recommendation for the professional certificate in response to the time period of the State of emergency declared by the Governor pursuant to an Executive Order for the COVID-19 crisis, if the candidate completed all program requirements other than the assessment requirement during the Fall 2019, Winter 2020, Spring 2020, or Summer 2020 terms.
+7. Clause (c) of subparagraph (vi) of paragraph (3) of subdivision (c) of section52.21 of the Regulations of the Commissioner of Education is amended to read as follows:

+(c) Candidates shall have completed successfully the New York State assessment for school district leadership, except that the candidate shall be exempt from such assessment for program completion and for the institutional recommendation for the professional certificate in response to the time period of the State of emergency declared by the Governor pursuant to an Executive Order for the COVID-19 crisis, if the candidate completed all program requirements other than the assessment requirement during the 2019-2020 or 2020-2021 academic year.
 The requirement of achieving a satisfactory level of performance on the New York State assessment for school district leadership shall be waived if the candidate completes the registered program prior to the availability of such New York State assessment.
-The department shall determine the date on which such assessment is available and required. - 8.
-Subclause (3) of clause (a) of subparagraph (iii) of paragraph (4) of subdivision (c) of section 52.21 of the Regulations of the Commissioner of Education shall be amended to read as follows: - (3) State assessment.
+The department shall determine the date on which such assessment is available and required.

+8. Subclause (3) of clause (a) of subparagraph (iii) of paragraph (4) of subdivision (c) of section 52.21 of the Regulations of the Commissioner of Education shall be amended to read as follows:

+(3) State assessment.
 Candidates shall pass the New York State assessment for school district leadership, [provided that such assessment is available at the time the candidate applies and upon application qualifies for the transitional D certificate.
-The department shall determine the date on which such assessment is available and required.]except that the candidate shall be exempt from such assessment for the institutional recommendation for the transitional D certificate in response to the time

-Order for the COVID-19 crisis, if the candidate completed all requirements for admitted candidates other than the assessment requirement on or before September 1, 2020.
+The department shall determine the date on which such assessment is available and required.]except that the candidate shall be exempt from such assessment for the institutional recommendation for the transitional D certificate in response to the time period of the State of emergency declared by the Governor pursuant to an Executive Order for the COVID-19 crisis, if the candidate completed all requirements for admitted candidates other than the assessment requirement on or before September 1, 2021.